 The shortest possible run is to the top of the Hazlehurst Locks and back.
 This takes two-and-a-half hours.

 More usual, for schools, is the trip to the aqueduct above the Hollybush, which takes, with a half-hour break, about 3 hours.
-Tunnel pool and back can take 5 hours or longer, depending on the break.
+Tunnel pool (on the Leek arm just before the tunnel itself) and back can take 5 hours or longer, depending on the break.

 Other parties may go towards Consall and Froghall.
 Our longest run is a return trip to the end of the canal, through the Froghall tunnel.
 This takes at least 6 hours.
 A trip to Consall Forge and back takes 4 hours.
 On both the Froghall and Leek routes there are a number of very attractive mooring points to take a break and stretch your legs.